-On February 15, 2005, the President of the Security Council issued a statement on behalf of the Security Council requesting the Secretary-General of the United Nations to follow closely the situation in the Republic and to report urgently on the circumstances, causes and consequences of the assassination of former Prime Minister Hariri.
-On February 18, 2005, the Secretary-General announced that he was sending a fact-finding mission to Beirut headed by Deputy Police Commissioner of the Irish Police, Mr. Peter Fitzgerald, to gather such information as necessary for him to report to the Security Council.
+On February 18, 2005, the Secretary-General announced that he was sending a fact-finding mission to Beirut headed by Deputy Police Commissioner of the Irish Police, Mr. Peter Fitzgerald, to gather information and report his findings to the Security Council.

 On February 28, 2005, Prime Minister Omar Karami submitted the resignation of the Government headed by him.
-Following mandatory parliamentary consultations, Mr. Karami was reappointed by the President of the Republic as Prime Minister designate.
+Following mandatory parliamentary consultations, Mr. Karami was reappointed by the President of the Republic as Prime Minister-designate.
 Mr. Karami was not successful in forming a new Government and advised the President of the Republic accordingly.
-Following further mandatory parliamentary consultations, Mr. Mohamed Najib Mikati, a former Minister and a prominent businessman, was appointed Prime Minister on April 19, 2005.
+Following further mandatory parliamentary consultations, Mr. Mohamed Najib Mikati, a former minister and prominent businessman, was appointed Prime Minister on April 19, 2005.